-- Help with fuel poverty: if you are struggling to pay your fuel bills or are at risk of being disconnected, you may qualify for a grant of between £30 and £49 which is paid directly onto your pre-paid meter card.
-If you've had a grant in the last 12 months, you can't apply again.
-See if you qualify for help with fuel poverty.
+- See if you qualify for help with fuel poverty: if you're struggling to pay your fuel bills or are at risk of being disconnected, you may qualify for a grant that's paid directly onto your pre-paid meter card (if you've had a grant in the last 12 months, you can't apply again)

-- Cold Weather Payments: you may get a Cold Weather Payment if you’re getting certain benefits, and the local temperature is, or is forecast to be, an average of zero degrees Celsius or below over seven consecutive days.
-See if you qualify on the government's website: cold weather payment
+- You can also apply for the government's Cold Weather Payments if you’re getting certain benefits, and the local temperature is, or is forecast to be, at, or below, freezing for seven consecutive days.